paperhive/frontend/README.md

 You can deploy the branch by following these steps:

-1. Clone the deployment repo if you haven't cloned it yet:
+1. Clone the deployment repository if you haven't cloned it yet:

    ```git clone git@github.com:paperhive/paperhive-frontend-deploy.git```